Toward Reproducible and Standardized Computer Architecture Simulation with gem5: Conclusion

 \section{Conclusion}

 Our contributions strengthen reproducibility in gem5 by standardizing the artifacts and workflows researchers depend on.
 The updated Packer-based disk-image workflow, combined with validated NPB and GAPBS images across x86, ARM, and RISC-V, establishes a consistent baseline for full-system studies and standardizes the runtime environment to reduce result perturbations.
+Importantly, this standardization acts as a composable foundation rather than a uniform constraint, i.e., researchers can extend these building blocks for conventional and unconventional experiments, while benefiting from validated, reproducible baselines.
 Hypercalls decouple guest-host communication and make simulation control easier to customize.
 Suites and MultiSim remove much of the external scripting previously required to run large sets of workloads and parallelize instances of gem5, resulting in simpler experiment orchestration.
 These changes reduce setup overhead, standardize execution, and make it easier for researchers to run, share, and extend gem5-based studies with consistent results.